Chetan496/Android_SqliteExample/README.md

 module.

 ### Using custom ArrayListAdapter
-The code also demonstrates using a custom ArrayAdapter to display objects in a list view
+The code also demonstrates using a custom ArrayAdapter to display objects in a list view.
+It also uses the `ViewHolder` pattern to cache recycled views.
+The `ViewHolder` pattern avoids calling `findViewById()` which can be quite expensive

 #### TODO: